About the Northside Neighborhood

 The Northside Residential District consists of more than 450 buildings within an area generally between Park Avenue, North 10th Street, Palm Street, and North 14th Street.
 The building stock ranges from Bungalows from the 1920s and earlier to Minimal Traditional, Mid-Century Modern, and Ranch-style homes.

-David Taylor, a historic preservation consultant with more than forty years of experience, is assisting the Planning Department in the nomination of the Northside neighborhood.
+David Taylor, a historic preservation consultant with more than forty years of experience, assisted the Planning Department in the nomination of the Northside neighborhood.
 Taylor received his master’s degree from Western Kentucky University and has undertaken an array of historic preservation projects.
 In Kentucky alone, he has prepared more than twenty nominations to the National Register for historic districts and individual buildings and has conducted a variety of historic architectural studies in both rural and urban settings.

 After reviewing the Northside neighborhood, Taylor said, “This is a remarkably intact neighborhood.
 It is a well-cared-for neighborhood that certainly reflects the care that its residents take to preserve its character.”